hsnyc/project-template/README.md

 # Starter Template Files

-Starter project files for current and future projects. <br>
+Starter project files for current and future projects<br>
-These files will be kept up to date based on current trends (or at least I'll try to :)
+These files will be kept up to date based on current trends (or at least I'll try :)

 ## To start